helium/HIP/0104-finetune-hip17-parameters-to-tackle-density.md

 To address these issues, we propose the following adjustments:

 * To reduce redundancy:
-    * Limit Res8 hexes (each covering only 0.78 sqkm) to a single hotspot.
+    * Limit Res8 hexes (each covering only 0.78 sq km) to a single hotspot.
     * Lower the hotspot limit, `max`, which is applied when more neighboring hexes become occupied.
     * Increase the number of occupied neighboring hexes required to reach higher limits.
 * To avoid unnecessary scaling in large areas and reduce sharp discrepancies: